wrongcoder/janavarro95-Stardew_Valley_Mods/GeneralMods/SaveAnywhere/README.md

 * Overhauled save format.
 * Switched to standard JSON config file.
 * Fixed crash when saving in the community center.
+* Fixed crash during cutscenes.
+* Fixed load warp only happening after you move.
+* Fixed load not working after you exit to title.
 * Fixed some old data being restored if you reload after a normal save.
 * Internal refactoring.